crystal-ameba/ameba/README.md

 Ameba is a tool for enforcing a consistent Crystal code style, for catching code smells and wrong code constructions.
 Ameba's [rules](src/ameba/rules/) traverse AST and report bad parts of your code.

-Is still under construction, compatibility may be broken :construction:

 ## Installation

 ### As a project dependency: